 In the suburbs we required two cars which meant two lots of insurance ($1,680), registration ($2,228), services (last year it was $2,500 for services and replacing tyres), a personal loan on one car ($100 per week), petrol for both ($150 per week) and parking of $25 per week.
 The total cost was $20,708.
 This doesn’t include saving for the eventual replacement of either car or depreciation of the current cars values.

 In the city we sold our main car, immediately clearing the loan plus providing a savings buffer.
 The other car is stored at a friends house out of the city and has been used 4 times in the last 6 months.
 It costs $1,028 a year to register, $285 to insure, $200 for a service and for the first 6 months petrol has been under $500, assuming it continues as is the total for petrol is less than $1,000 for the year.
 That’s a total of $2,513.

-In the city we walk everywhere, use free public transport and occasionally use Uber.
+In the city we walk everywhere, use free public transport and occasionally use Uber (if you choose to use Uber, use the code kyliet591ue to get a free ride).
 This year we have spent $200 in 6 months on public transport, the bulk of that was spent in the first three months of the year due to moving and sorting a few things out.
 If we continue this way, it is $400 a year, bringing our total for transport in the city up to $2,913.

 Groceries in the suburbs $15,600 vs $7,800 in the city

 In the suburbs we didn’t have access to the markets we do here and prices were more expensive for many of the items we buy.
 We had chickens yet it didn’t make much of a difference once you took into account their food and straw etc. Overall we spent around $300 per week on food there compared to $150 per week here.